kos-lang/kos/doc/modules.md

 The element comparison is done by comparing object reference, not contents.

-Returns the element stored in the array at index `pos`.
+Returns the original element stored in the array at index `pos` before the `cas` operation.
+If `cas` failed, returns the value stored at the time of the comparison.
+If `cas` succeeded, returns `old_value`.

 array.prototype.fill()
 ----------------------